-Smaller problem wildlife (wolverines, foxes) in structures can be trapped and relocated if they are reluctant to move on.
+Problem wildlife in structures can be trapped and relocated if they are reluctant to move on.
 DDMI should have two traps:

 - A larger drum-style trap owned by the Environment Department, and - A smaller cage trap owned by Underground Operations.